rospogrigio/daikin_residential/README.md

 # Daikin Residential Controller homeassistant integration
 Cloud control of Daikin devices that are supported by Daikin Residential Controller app.
+When you want to control a Daikin Altherma you can't use this integration but use the [daikin_residential_altherma](https://github.com/speleolontra/daikin_residential_altherma) integration.

 # Installation: